 In contrast the Wallace’s paddocks were sprayed with seaweed – their organic pastures were in optimum health and so the locust plagues simply passed over their farms to feast again on their neighbour's chemically grown grasses.

-Yes Seagreen improves the health of your soil, your crops, your animals and you - and helps keep problem insects away too!
+Yes Seaperia improves the health of your soil, your crops, your animals and you - and helps keep problem insects away too!
 It’s a Win, Win situation for YOUR farm and for you.